microsoft/TypeScript-New-Handbook/Everyday Types.md

 You can actually use a type alias to give a name to any type at all, not just an object type.
 We'll see many examples of this later.

-Note that aliases are *only* aliases - you cannot use type aliases to create "different" versions of the same type.
+Note that aliases are *only* aliases - you cannot use type aliases to create different/distinct "versions" of the same type.
 When you use the alias, it's exactly as if you had written the aliased type.
 In other words, this code might *look* illegal, but is OK according to TypeScript because both types are aliases for the same type:

 ```ts
 type Age = number;
 type Weight = number;